-If inflation is a risk for the LDV then inflation swaps can be purchased to help manage the risk.

-The risks associated with this include inflation, intensity of work required and pass-down of deductions for failure to meet the output specification.

-As discussed in housing management costs above, the LDV may look to pass down the risk of non-performance.

-The intended tenant group may change over time.
+Rents income level If inflation is a risk for the LDV then inflation swaps can be purchased to help manage the risk.
+Housing management costs The risks associated with this include inflation, intensity of work required and pass-down of deductions for failure to meet the output specification.
+Output specification not met As discussed in housing management costs above, the LDV may look to pass down the risk of non-performance.
+Population change The intended tenant group may change over time.
 Previous experience of BHCC (on a previous scheme) has shown this not to be the case, however, the nominations rights should allow a wide variety of groups to whom the council owes a housing duty to be accommodated.

-delivery specification, this is likely to be seen as a council change which would require the LDV to be put in a no-better, no-worse position.

-default for a variety of reasons.
+Change to required standards If the council requires a change to the delivery specification, this is likely to be seen as a council change which would require the LDV to be put in a no-better, no-worse position.
+Sub contractor default The LDV or its subcontractors may default for a variety of reasons.
 However, the housing market is a relatively liquid one which will allow replacement of subcontractors.
 This may, however, come at some cost to the council.